EpicGamesExt/PixelStreamingInfrastructure/CONTRIBUTING.md

 ## Coding style
  - TypeScript should be used over JavaScript.
- - All TypeScript should adhere to the following [linting rules](https://github.com/EpicGamesExt/PixelStreamingInfrastructure/blob/master/Frontend/library/.eslintrc.js).
+ - All TypeScript should pass our `npm run lint`.
  - Names should follow US English spelling.
  - All public functions/API should have comments.
  - Code formatting should adhere to the following [whitespace and indentation rules](https://github.com/EpicGamesExt/PixelStreamingInfrastructure/blob/master/.prettierrc.json).